 Repeat as needed

 Tired of hearing about how there is no evidence to support your strongly held beliefs?
 Don't shy away from online discussions.
 Just keep repeating what you hold to be true as if your views were actual arguments in a real discussion.
 Start by pointing out that your opponent has revealed their ignorance by stating an opinion contrary to yours.
 Nobody likes to be called ignorant and it will put them on their back foot, wondering whether they should be refuting your allegation or just ignore it.
 Then carefully account for your beliefs as if you or someone else didn't just make the stuff up.
 Remember: You read it in a book, so it must be true.
 When someone points out that the evidence available all contradicts your belief, repeat what you read in that book.
 If your opponent points out that the book you read might be wrong, explain that this can't be the case, since the author of the book said that everything in the book is true.
 And he or she should know.
 They wrote the book in which it says that they are telling the truth.
-Repeat ad nauseum, while rejecting any science quoted by your opponent.
-After all, scientists are just people.
+Repeat ad nauseum, while ignoring any science quoted by your opponent.

 ”I am allergic to peanuts, so I have to live entirely on watermelon.”
 That's a false dichotomy.
 It assumes that the only alternative to ingesting peanuts is to exclusively eat watermelon.
 Stupid, isn't it?
 Yet, in a horse context, this rhetorical cheat can often come in handy.
 For instance: ”You think it's cruel to keep horses locked up in stalls for 23 hours a day?
 Well I disagree, because leaving my horse to die of starvation in a muddy field with slipper feet and sweet itch is just not an option for me.”
 See how that works?
 You wilfully ignore all the options which neither involve starving to death or being locked up all the time.
 Like free choice stabling where horses walk in and out as they need to.
 Or turnout during the day or night and stabling during the other 12 hours.
 You pretend there are only two options: Yours and one other really bad one.
 You might think this is too transparent and that your opponent will catch on, but don't underestimate the shame associated with being accused of wanting your horse to die of starvation in a mud hole.
 Go to any horse discussion group and you'll see how routinely this trick is used and how well it works even though it is a completely invalid way of conducting a debate.